simaoj/Bookstore-AJAX/README.md

 # Bookstore AJAX
-Bookstore example using Google Books API
+Fake Bookstore website made using Google Books API and XMLHttpRequest for the 2019.1 Internet Programming I class at the Federal Institute of Santa Catarina - Câmpus Tubarão.